Love French Food

 • Put the dough into a lightly oiled bowl, cover with cling film and leave again to rise for 1 hour.

-• When doubled in size, knock back.
+• When doubled in size, knock back with your fist.
+(This removes the air from the dough.)

 • Turn it out onto a lightly floured board and divide the dough into 3 pieces.

-• Shape each piece of dough into a ball and then into a rectangle 6 x 3 ins/ 15 cm x 7.5 cm.
+• Shape each piece of dough into a ball and then into a rectangle 6 x 3 ins/15 cm x 7.5 cm.

 • Take the bottom third of the rectangle, length ways, and fold it up, then bring the top third down and press the layers together.